 Unlike industrial oils, black seed oil (Nigella sativa) is cold-pressed.
 It has been used to reduce inflammation for thousands of years in the Middle East.
 In small quantities, such as one half a teaspoon to start, you can add use it as salad dressing or add it to steamed vegetables.
 Black seeds are also called black cumin or black sesame seeds.
 Other uses are known.
 This oil may make it possible to resist infection, strengthen the heart, and soothe the digestive system.

 Some oils, such as pumpkin seed oil, argan oil, hemp seed oil, apricot kernel oil, avocado oil, and almond oil, can be used to revitalize thinning hair.

 Beware processed vegetable oils

-This illustration was taken from Sally Fallon’s seminar “Nourishing Traditions – The Key to Vibrant Health“, who took it from Fats and Oils: Formulating and Processing for Applications by Richard O’Brien.
+This illustration was taken from Sally Fallon’s seminar “Nourishing Traditions – The Key to Vibrant Health“.
+She took it from the book “Fats and Oils: Formulating and Processing for Applications” by Richard O’Brien.
+It is to be considered a fair use of the illustration.
 It shows how these industrial vegetable oils are processed: